vuex-asr/vuex-asr/docs/README.md

     >
 ```

-::: tip
+::: tip about reactivity
-about reactivity: If `User/Settings/notifyMessage` updates in the store, the `message` in `<message-component>` will update too.
+If `User/Settings/notifyMessage` updates in the store, the `message` in `<message-component>` will update too.
 :::

 ### a more complex implementation